Can I save money if I write the script?

 New-to-video scriptwriters tend to put too many words on the page.
 A seasoned scriptwriter understands how to: craft concise language that targets an audience, suggest the proper direction for the camera crew, acting talent, visual effects artist, and a video editor, and they also understand the effect of sound and music on the visuals.

-Here’s some genericized copy, similar to copy that I received from a client, who opted to write the script himself and then allow me to revise it for production.
+Here’s some genericized copy, similar to copy that I received from a client, who opted to write the script himself and then allow us to revise it for production.

 The most important thing you need to know about installing this widget is that you shouldn’t be doing it if you aren’t wearing the proper protective equipment, such as eyewear, grip gloves, canvas coveralls.
 It is mandatory to put these on before you start your shift and wear them at all times while on the floor.
 This is very important.